The Leeds & York Railway and the Tadcaster Viaduct

 |Tadcaster Viaduct in 2007.
 Andrew Whale, Wikipedia Commons.
 Whale shared the following, "About a quarter-of-a-mile above the road bridge is a handsome viaduct of eleven arches spanning the Wharfe.
 This was erected whilst George Hudson was the ruling spirit in the railway world, but with the collapse of the "Railway King" the line, which was intended to connect Tadcaster with York, was abandoned.
 The viaduct was subsequently purchased by the North-Eastern Railway Co."
 Later, it was used for a short siding to a mill on the east side of the river."
 (Tadcaster Extract, 1890)|

-Today the bridge serves as a walkway over the River Wharfe, and as a not-so-subtle reminder about the plans that can go awry.
+Today the bridge serves as a walkway over the River Wharfe, and as a reminder about how plans can go awry.
+The viaduct has also been the subject of several preservation efforts, and its historic and architectural significance has been recognized by its designation as a Grade II listed building.

 Thanks as always for reading!